folio-org/mod-circulation/doc/circulationrules.md

 For `priority: last-line` it must be after the last rule.

-## Single loan rules file
+## Single circulation rules file

-For one tenant there is only a single loan rules file.
+For one tenant there is only a single circulation rules file.

 It must have a single priority line and a single fallback-policy line.